 Flying with Jetstar

-Jetstar flies direct to Honolulu from Sydney and Melbourne, both of which connect to many cities in Asia and Australia.
-Starting on 15 December 2014, Jetstar will fly direct from *Brisbane to Honolulu, connecting travellers to other destinations in Australia as well as to cities in Japan.
+Jetstar flies direct to Honolulu from Sydney, Brisbane and Melbourne,all of which connect to many cities in Asia and Australia.

 Find cheap flights to Honolulu